MakC-Ukr/multisig/README.md

 Created a react app to show connect wallet button, and a smart contracy which stores the txns on chain.

 The next steps are to connect the smart contract to out frontend and start reading transactions in order to display them.

+##### 19 March
+Added signing functionality to frontend.
+Connect Wallet button is also present.

+i.
+Proper error handling is missing.
+An error renders all the buttons to be not clickable.
+Use notifications for that ii.
+A form to add transactions is also missing.